Easy fitness tips for moms contains affiliate links.

-Now that we have had a week to decompress from the holidays it’s time to kick it into high gear.
-No more would’ve, could’ve, should’ve mentalities you guys (and by guys, I mean gals) and let’s face it, I’m really talking to myself here.
+Now that we have completely decompressed from the holidays it’s time to kick it into high gear.
+No more would’ve, could’ve, should’ve mentalities you guys and let’s face it, I’m really talking to myself here.
 I am my own worst enemy when it comes to fitness.
-This is embarrassing to admit, but I have a gym membership that I haven’t used in a year.
-Really I could go on and on about why I don’t go to the gym, but lets not back-pedal on the real reason you are still reading.
-It is 2017 after all and it’s onward and upward.
+This is embarrassing to admit, but that gym membership hasn’t been used in over a year.
+Really I could go on and on about why I don’t go to the gym, but let us not back-pedal on the real reason you are still reading.
+Onward and upward.

 Easy Fitness Tips For Moms